quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part08_Supervised_Fine.md

 :p How much does it cost to create 13,000 (prompt, response) pairs for InstructGPT?
 ??x
-Creating 13,000 (prompt, response) pairs for InstructGPT would cost approximately $130,000 if each pair costs $10.
+Creating 13,000 (prompt, response) pairs for InstructGPT would cost approximately $130,000 if each pair costs$10.
 This estimate does not include the additional costs of designing the data, recruiting labelers, and ensuring data quality.

 ```java
 // Example calculation method